-Visit Canada.
-Winter, summer, spring, fall, it doesn't matter.
-Every season offers unique opportunities to discover Canada.
+Winter, summer, spring, fall–it doesn't matter.
+Every season offers unique opportunities for solo travel in Canada.

-In this post I'm jamming in everything I think you need to explore Canada.
-Whether you want to discover the Canadian wilderness or our urban lifestyle, here is your guide to Canada.
+In this post I'm jamming in everything I think you need to explore the country.
+Whether you want to discover the wilderness or our urban lifestyle, here is your guide to Canada.

-It starts with an overview of Canada, who Canadians are, what the landscape is like from one coast to the other, how to get around, and more.
+It starts with an overview of the country, who Canadians are, what the landscape is like from one coast to the other, how to get around, and more.

 Next up, a province-by-province summary of what I love most in each.
-I've traveled right across this country and I've managed to get to one of the territories.
+I've traveled right across Canada and I've managed to get to one of the territories.
 Two more to go.
 So here's what you need to know and links to in-depth posts from specific trips.

 - There are two official languages.
 English is spoken just about everywhere in Canada, though outside of Montreal and Quebec City it may be less available in the province of Quebec.

 - The Canadian stereotype.
 The joke about Canadians is that we are really polite.
-“Sorry,” you'll hear us say, all day long.
+When you travel solo in Canada, you'll hear us say, “Sorry!” all day long.
 Well, as with many stereotypes, it's not far from the truth.
 We are a polite people on the whole.
 We're also quite friendly and helpful.
 Generally, Canadians are good hosts for solo travelers.
 If you really want to run the stereotype to the hilt, we like beer, hockey, our health care system, and considering ourselves tolerant, though that latter one is a work in progress.

 - The natural landscape.
 Canada is the second largest country in the world in terms of land mass.
 It's divided into 10 provinces and three territories.
 The provinces run vertically, east to west.
 The territories are in the north.
 In a country this size, the landscape ranges dramatically.
 There are national and provincial parks as well as conservation areas across Canada preserving the land for those who love the wilderness.
 From east to west, here's what you can expect from the landscape: